Biden donors, friends and former aides expected on first slate of high-profile ambassadors

 “President Biden has been clear his leadership team will reflect America’s diversity, and that includes ambassadorships,” a White House spokeswoman said Tuesday.

 Biden largely has fulfilled a pledge to select a Cabinet that “looks like America.”
-The majority of his picks are not White and nearly half are women.
-He made history in selecting the first female treasury secretary, the first openly gay Cabinet secretary and the first Native American to serve in the Cabinet.
+The majority of his picks are not White, and nearly half are women.

 “Obviously we are watching, but we are encouraged by the commitments the president and secretary of state have made publicly to increasing the number of career ambassadors and nominees to senior policy jobs in Washington, and so far we have seen a very diverse set of nominees which we think is critical in light of the real deficit of diversity in the State Department and Foreign Service,” said Eric Rubin, president of the American Foreign Service Association.